KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_006_SimpleAnimation.md

 Combining all this information, the given animation object says the following:

 > During the animation, the animated values are obtained from the `rotationAccessor`.
-They are interpolated linearly, based on the current simulation time and the key frame times that are provided by the `timeAccessor`.
+They are interpolated linearly, based on the current simulation time and the key frame times that are provided by the `TIMEAccessor`.
 The interpolated values are then written into the `"rotation"` property of the node with ID `"node0"`.

 A more detailed description and actual examples for the interpolation and the computations that are involved here can be found in the [Animations](gltfTutorial_006_Animations.md) section.